ArtMouseCorp/Presets/Pods/Target Support Files/Pods-Presets/Pods-Presets-acknowledgements.markdown

 ## FBAEMKit

-Copyright (c) Facebook, Inc. and its affiliates.
+Copyright (c) Meta Platforms, Inc. and affiliates.
 All rights reserved.

 You are hereby granted a non-exclusive, worldwide, royalty-free license to use, copy, modify, and distribute this software in source code or binary form for use